Hotjar Analytics Review

 If you want to improve your website conversion rate it’s essential that you understand the behaviour and motivations of your visitors.
-If like me you run a start-up and have a very limited budget you might think you can’t afford user experience analytics and customer feedback tools to evaluate how well your website is performing.
+If like me you run a start-up and have a very limited budget.
+You might think you can’t afford user experience analytics and customer feedback tools to evaluate how well your website is performing.

 Indeed, when I worked for a large online gaming company we spent tens of thousands of pounds a month on the behavioural analytics tool ClickTale.
 However, before the ClickTale contract was due for renewal I came across a new behavioural analytics and customer feedback solution called Hotjar.
 By switching to Hotjar I saved the company over £100,000 a year.
-Further, if your website has less than 2,000 page views a day you can get Hotjar for free.
+Furthermore, if your website has less than 2,000 page views a day you can get Hotjar for free.

 What is Hotjar?

-Hotjar is a combined user experience and customer feedback tool.
+Hotjar is a user experience and customer feedback tool.
 It offers most of the features you would expect from a behavioural analytics solution including browser recordings of users navigating your site, mouse movement/clicks heat maps and form analytics.